bens4lsu/theskinny-publish/Content/blog2/bitching-about-whats-on-tv.md

 Speed Racer never had a chance against Family Guy and Futurama on Cartoon Network.
 Those two are really good, except that they each only have 20-40 episodes, it seems.

-<b>This season's American Idol</b>
+**This season's American Idol**

 Last week's vote-off of the Jennifer chick really raised some ire in theskinnyonbenny household.
-She <i>was</i> one of the two or three best singers the last couple of weeks.
+She _was_ one of the two or three best singers the last couple of weeks.
 I was pretty annoyed about it myself.
 In fact, just thinking about it now makes me want to spit on my keyboard.

 Notice this too:  every time someone finishes second-to-last, they are safe the following week.
 Good news for Fantasia, who should clearly take charge of the competition at this point.
 If she gets voted off, I'm going to be really bitter.